jackyyym/thermo/README.md

 # Features:
 - Create and manage multiple polls.
 - Automatic vote counting, vote management, and customizable per-user vote limits.
+- Create an entire poll with `createpoll`, or let users submit poll options with `+newpoll`
 - Users can submit poll options, and per-user submission limits can be configured.
 - Automatic generation of poll using guild's emoji.
 - Easy to use reaction-based interface.